-COMPUTER APP & OFFICE TECH: ADMINISTRATIVE ASSISTANT Associate in Arts Degree
+COMPUTER APP & OFFICE TECH: ADMINISTRATIVE ASSISTANT

 Requirements for the Associate in Arts degree in CAOT: Administrative Assistant may be met by completing 32 units of Required Courses and 12 units of Major Electives with a "C" or better along with General Education units.
 Information on the General Education unit requirements may be found in the catalog under Graduation Requirements.